jasonmoofang/CoinFlip/Readme.md

 heads, I will pick IMPORTANT CHOICE A, else I will pick IMPORTANT CHOICE B".
 Then select "Flip!" from the pulley menu and watch your device decide your life!

+It's also possible to flip for new results from the app Cover, though I'm not sure how useful that'd be.

 Code license is GPLv3 and BSD for the parts modified from Jolla's app template.

 Heads/Tails coin images are public domain: